The 5S

 Shitsuke: Sustain

-When we support our clients in implementing such a methodology, we encourage them to celebrate successes and to highlight the efforts made by employees.
-With a shared commitment to success, it is much easier to achieve goals in a timely manner.
-That is why we also involve all the teams concerned in the implementation and integrate them into our implementation strategy.
-This creates a real sense of participation by employees in the progress of a project for the good of the organisation, better cohesion between the different groups, and simplifies their daily work!
+When we support our customers in implementing this methodology, we encourage them to celebrate successes and highlight the efforts made by employees.
+With a shared commitment to success, it’s much easier to achieve objectives as quickly as possible.
+That’s why we also involve all the teams concerned in the implementation process and include them in our implementation strategy.
+This creates a real feeling among employees of participating in the advancement of a project for the good of the organization, better cohesion between the different groups, as well as simplifying their day-to-day work!

 Want to read more about continuous improvement?
 Check our blog